 History of the Police Division

-Today the Police Division consists of over 43 law enforcement officers, including the Chief, a Deputy Chief, three lieutenants, six sergeants, a number of patrol officers, two parking technicians, and one animal control officer.
+Today the Police Division consists of over 43 law enforcement officers, including the Chief, a Deputy Chief, two lieutenants, seven sergeants, a number of patrol officers and two civil enforcement technicians.
 In addition there are eleven police dispatchers, one executive secretary and a police chaplain.

 This is quite a change from January 4, 1909, when the city fathers passed an ordinance reducing the police force from three men to two (not including the Chief of police), as it was “thought since the city joined the ‘dry’ column, there is not much doing in police circles.”

 On December 26, 1887, City Council unanimously passed an ordinance to “provide for such number of policemen and night watchmen as may be necessary for the good governance of said incorporated village.”

 The one-year appointments were to be made by the mayor and approved by Council.
 The night watchmen and policemen were to be paid $40.00 per month, and special and reserve officers paid a $1.50 per day “when called into duty.”

 On February 20, 1888, Council confirmed the appointment of Reason Bates and Abe Ireland as the City’s first “Night Police.”
 On September 24, 1888, Bates, Ireland, and Jonathan Harris were named “special police”, and Frank Van Camp and William Fowler were appointed as “night policemen.”